abmami/Multilingual-Video-Transcription-using-Whisper/README.md

 # Multilingual Video Transcription using Whisper

-A Python command-line tool for downloading and/or transcribing videos using OpenAI's Whisper model.
+A Python command-line tool for downloading and/or transcribing videos using OpenAI's Whisper open-source model.
 It supports YouTube video URLs, playlists, videos already downloaded locally, or YouTube URLs from a JSON file.
 It can download videos in different resolutions, and the resulting transcriptions are saved in a JSON file.

 ## Setup